Alejandro Silva (footballer, born 1989)

-Alejandro Daniel Silva González (born 4 September 1989) is a Uruguayan footballer who plays as a right midfielder for Paraguayan Primera División side Club Olimpia.
+Alejandro Daniel Silva González (born 4 September 1989) is a Uruguayan professional footballer who plays as a right midfielder for Paraguayan Primera División club Libertad.

 He is a two-footed player with the ability to defend, run with the ball, set up goals and score as well.

-On 19 July 2015, Paraguayan newspaper ExtraPRESS named Silva one of the most expensive player in Paraguay.

 Early life

 In his adolescence, Silva believed that football was not for him and opted to work.
 He worked as pizza delivery boy and in some more jobs.
 But one day, playing a neighborhood amateur championship, he was seen by Mario Icardo, director of Boston River, which saw on him many conditions and decided to take him to the club.
 After making the pre-season, the manager at exercise decided that it would not consider him for the team.

 Taking advantage that he was already physically fit, and with the support of his family, Silva went to try his luck at Centro Atlético Fénix where he was seen by Rosario Martínez who decided to call him to play for the reserve team.